SirRicSteel/TheosResearch.org/governance/THEOS_Foundational_Clarifications.md

 - is auditable
 - cannot be directly probed or manipulated

-THEOS does not “remember prompts.”
+THEOS does not "remember prompts."
 It remembers **consequences**.

 ---